-At the same time, participation in FICC as a Sponsored Member would continue to be limited to legal entities that are either "qualified institutional buyers" as defined in Rule 144A under the Securities Act of 1933, or that otherwise satisfy the requirements that an entity enumerated in subsection (a)(1)(i)(H) of the definition of "qualified institutional buyer" in Rule 144A (e.g., a corporation) must satisfy in order to be a "qualified institutional buyer" (other than requirements relating to entity type or organizational form), and that have at least one Sponsoring Member willing to sponsor them into GSD membership.
+At the same time, participation in FICC as a Sponsored Member would continue to be limited to legal entities that are either "qualified institutional buyers" as defined in Rule 144A under the Securities Act of 1933, or that otherwise satisfy the financial requirements that an entity specifically listed in paragraph (a)(1)(i) of Rule 144A must satisfy in order to be a "qualified institutional buyer" as specified in that paragraph, and that have at least one Sponsoring Member willing to sponsor them into GSD membership.
 These limitations may impact institutional firms that are unable to satisfy such eligibility requirements by excluding them from being able to novate their eligible activity to FICC (and avail themselves of the commensurate benefits described in Section 3(a)(i) - Background on the Proposed Expansion of Sponsored Member Eligibility above).
 Nevertheless, FICC believes that any resulting burden on competition would be necessary and appropriate in furtherance of the Act, as permitted by Section 17A(b)(3)(I) of the Act, 22 in light of the fact that such eligibility requirements are designed to allow FICC to ensure the financial sophistication of Sponsored Members and to prudently manage the risk associated with Sponsored Members' participation in FICC.
 Moreover, FICC would not restrict the ability of institutional firms to enter into eligible transactions with Netting Members (including Sponsoring Members) outside of GSD.